 Are you nice?

-You should be of you’re not.
+You should be good if you’re not.
 In fact you should be too nice too, but the circumstance we’re referring here is being vulnerable.
+Hence for those whose goodness leads others to exploit them need to know how to stop being too nice.

 Yes, in a sense being so nice that the not-so-nice ones try to ooze out too much niceness from you.
 And you doing favors to such people might even end you up on a losing side.